 Walt Bell to UMass: C-

 At just 34, Bell will be one of the youngest FBS head coaches in the country.
 He has been an offensive coordinator at Arkansas State, Maryland and Florida State without ever being extremely impressive.
-Bell shouldn’t be blamed for how horrid FSU’s offense was this season because of how bad the offensive line was, but still an unimpressive hire considering he doesn’t have any ties to a region that doesn’t get excited about college sports.
+Bell shouldn’t be blamed for FSU’s horrid offense this season because of how bad the offensive line he inherited.
+However, this is still an unimpressive hire considering he doesn’t have any ties to a state that doesn’t get excited about college sports.

 Scot Loeffler to Bowling Green: D